Last Updated on 7 June 2023 by admin

 How to protect your organization from a business email compromise scam

-It is vital to have the knowledge needed to identify and respond appropriately to a potential cyber threat, so organizations must effectively educate their employees to make them aware of such dangers.
+It is vital to have the knowledge needed to identify and respond appropriately to a potential cyber threat, Phishing attacks, and business email compromise scams, so organizations must effectively educate their employees to make them aware of dangers like data theft and more.
 Issues such as human error, negligence, and naivety expand gaps in your human attack surface.

 - Do background checks.
 Was the emailed received anticipated, or unsolicited?
-It is always a good idea to confirm the information provided in the senders message, is it accurate – is the messaging as expected?
-We recommended verifying whether their email address correctly matches who they are claiming to be
+It is always a good idea to confirm the information provided in the sender’s message, is it accurate – is the messaging as expected?
+We recommended verifying whether their email address correctly matches who they are claiming to be.
+One of the most common attacks used by hackers is pretending to be a supplier requesting fund transfers or invoice payments.
+A background check will help to protect you.

 - Is there a specific call to action?
-Usually, BEC attempts, like most phishing attempts, contain a call to action often accompanied by a tone of urgency.
+Usually, BEC attempts, like most phishing attempts, contain a call to action like sending X amount to Y bank account, often accompanied by a tone of urgency.
 This characteristic is a significant indicator of a scam.
 When people feel stressed or anxious, they are more likely to make mistakes and comply with the attacker’s demand(s).
 Cybercriminals subsequently exploit this, making it a popular tactic

 - Do not open any attachments.
 If there are attachments within the unexpected email, they can contain malware that can damage files on your computer, steal passwords, and can even spy on you via your webcam and record whatever you type